20100215/Analyzing_Football_Matches/README.md

 4. Hospitality Analysis (Posting soon)
 5. Human Resource Analysis (Posting soon)
 6. Coffee Shop Analysis (with PostgreSQL) (Posting soon)
-7. Financial Modeling with KPI (Posting soon)
+7. Massachussets General Hospital Dashboard (Posting soon)
+8. National Rail UK Exploratory Dashboard (Posting soon)

 Feel free to click any of the projects to see dashboard snapshots and summary of insights! :)